-Laravel is a robust framework, I've been working with it for the last 2 years, and, until the begin of this year, its standard architecture was the sufficient for all the projects that I’ve worked with.
+Laravel is a robust framework.
+I've been working with since 2016 and until the beginning of 2018 it's standard structure was sufficient for all the projects that I’ve worked with.

-Then came a new challenge, we were not sure how big the new project would be, but we already knew that the project should be ready to scale at most as possible when necessary, accepting the entry of new developers on the team without difficulty, perhaps turning each module of the application into a microservice in the future.
-So I started to learn about software architectural patterns and the choosen one was the Domain Driven Design.
+So I had a new challenge, we were not sure how big the new project would be, but we already knew that the project should be ready to scale at most as possible when necessary, accepting the entry of new developers on the team without difficulty, perhaps turning each module of the application into a microservice in the future.
+So I started to learn about software architectural patterns and Domain Driven Design (DDD) approach.

 About the DDD

-The DDD induces the implementation of a continuous improvement scenario and can be an extremely useful tool to develop quality software that meets customer needs.
-This architectural pattern was created by Eric Evans.
-He has a book of patterns based on the author experience along of 20 years developing using Object Oriented techniques.
-The focus of this architectural pattern is the Domain, so to have software that fits perfectly with a specific domain, it is necessary to establish a Ubiquitous Language.
+DDD is a software development approach that induces the implementation of a continuous improvement scenario and can be an extremely useful tool to develop quality software that meets customer needs.
+Created by Eric Evans, he has a book of patterns based on the author experience along of 20 years developing using Object Oriented techniques.
+The focus of DDD is the Domain, so, to have software that fits perfectly with a specific domain, it is necessary to establish a Ubiquitous Language.
 In this language we have terms that are part of the daily conversations between business experts and development teams.

 To maintain focus on the domain, we need to isolate the domain model from the other parts of the system.
 One way to do this is to use a layer architecture: